Skip to article frontmatterSkip to article content

 Inverse translation

-The inverse translation can be obtained by subtractions and the element of no translation is the zero vector, that is, if we unwind all rotations we’re back to the origin of the reference frame
+The inverse translation can be obtained by subtractions and the element of no translation is the zero vector, that is, if we unwind all translations we’re back to the origin of the reference frame

 p=pp0p1p2p3=[00].\myvec{p}' = \myvec{p} - \myvec{p}_{0} - \myvec{p}_{1} - \myvec{p}_{2} - \myvec{p}_{3} = \left[\begin{array}{ccc} 0 \\ 0 \end{array}\right].